Loading lesson…

 The big idea: agent vs. autocomplete is not a feature comparison, it's a contract with your future self.
 Higher autonomy means faster work and higher review cost.
 Pick the level that matches your test coverage and deploy the right guardrails for it.

-What is the core idea behind "Agents vs. Autocomplete — the Mental Model Shift"?
+What is the main idea of "Agents vs. Autocomplete — the Mental Model Shift"?

-Which best describes the scope of "Agents vs. Autocomplete — the Mental Model Shift"?
+Which action would help you apply "Agents vs. Autocomplete — the Mental Model Shift" responsibly?